-Eligible high school students may take college, career or technical courses to earn both high school and college credit at the same time.
-Students may take designated classes at their high school or attend select courses on college campuses including Front Range Community College, Aims Community College or Colorado State University.
+Eligible PSD high school students may take college, career or technical education courses (for free) to earn both high school and college credit at the same time through concurrent enrollment or dual-credit programs.

-Benefits of taking college classes during high school include:
+Benefits of taking college classes in high school:

-- Students may finish college earlier because they have already earned college credits.
+- Students may finish college earlier because they have college credits.

 PSD College Credit Programs

 High School Select Program: College classes offered high schools